Lagging business travel takes shine off transatlantic restart - Up News Info

 Article content

-LONDON/CHICAGO — Planes will fill the skies above the North Atlantic again from Monday, a boon for airlines after 19 months of restrictions, but that alone won’t be enough for carriers whose profits depend on filling the most expensive seats.
+LONDON/CHICAGO — Planes poured across the North Atlantic towards the United States on Monday, a boon for airlines after 19 months of travel restrictions – but that alone won’t be enough for carriers whose profits depend on filling the most expensive seats.

 Advertisement